 An Affordable Way to Reach Further

-Elmhurst College recommends prospective students plan early for financing their graduate education as there is limited scholarship and grant aid available based on prior academic achievement and financial need.
+Elmhurst University recommends that prospective students plan early for financing their graduate education, as there is limited scholarship and grant aid available based on prior academic achievement and financial need.

 To apply for student loans, graduate students applying for admission should complete the Free Application for Federal Student Aid (FAFSA).

-The Elmhurst Graduate Award is a small, need-based award.
-Eligibility is determined by the Office of Financial Aid based on the information received from the student’s FAFSA.
+The Elmhurst Graduate Award is a need-based award.
+Eligibility is determined by the Office of Student Financial Services based on the information received from the student’s FAFSA.
 These awards are limited and granted to students demonstrating high financial need.

 Available for graduate students who have been admitted to the Master of Science in Communication Sciences and Disorders program who have completed all prerequisite SLP requirements, including ASHA sciences, and who are involved with NSSLHA or show leadership potential.